These days more and more people try to find products that are made with sustainable materials.

 Furthermore, the machine is somewhat expensive.

 The portafilter this coffee maker comes with is a commercial one.
-You will get a single and a double non-pressurized filter basket with it.
+You will get a single and a double non-pressurized filter baskets with it.
+So you’ll be able to make both single and double espresso shots.

 Have in mind though that the non-pressurized portafilter requires a very precise espresso-fine grind, unlike its pressurized counterpart.